Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_HEALTH_ERR_Module_devicehealth.md

          ncn-s001:~ # systemctl stop ceph-660ccbec-a6c1-11ed-af32-b8599ff91d22@mgr.ncn-s001.xufexf
          ```

-   3. Repeat for each node listed in step 1.

 2. Remove the Ceph pool containing the corrupt table.
    1. The following commands will be executed once from `ncn-s001`, `ncn-s002`, or `ncn-s003`.
    2. Set flag to allow pool deletion.